-Alastair Sim is Wetherby Pond, unyielding headmaster of Nutbourne College, struggling with a wartime blunder which merges his all-male establishment with a girls’ school, led by fearsome Muriel Whitchurch (Margaret Rutherford).
+Alastair Sim is Wetherby Pond, the unyielding headmaster of Nutbourne College, struggling with a wartime blunder that merges his all-male establishment with a girls’ school, led by the fearsome and terrifyingly competent headmistress Muriel Whitchurch (Margaret Rutherford).

-The two head teachers are soon battling for the upper hand with each other and the Ministry, amidst a landscape of dazed, eccentric teachers and a student body whose mischief knows no bounds.
+The two head teachers are soon battling for the upper hand with each other and the Ministry of Education (Resettlement Department), amidst a landscape of dazed, eccentric teachers and a student body whose mischief knows no bounds.

 A crisis (or two) forces the pair to work together when they discover they are faced with two troublesome visits on the same day: one from a group of parents who must believe the school is only for girls, and one from the ministry who must be presented with an all-boys establishment.

 It’s a perfect vehicle for Sim’s comedy of exasperation, with director Frank Launder expertly juggling the farce, and – in the process – establishing the template for the highly successful St Trinian’s series.

 Frank Launder and John Dighton wisely discarded the original John Dighton farce and re-wrote it wholly for the screen.

 Joyce Grenfell is a standout in one of her archetypal roles as sports mistress Miss Gossage (“Call me sausage”).
 Richard Wattis is also a joy as the cynical mathematics master,

 The movie was filmed in Liss, Hampshire, at the village infant school.
 Real pupils were featured as extras.